yigitaktan/XeQueryReplayer/ab-test/regression-comparator.md

     Best for latency / end-to-end response time comparisons.
 Most sensitive to concurrency and blocking effects, so interpret carefully.

 > [!NOTE]
+> - When `@Metric = 'Duration'`, regressions may be driven by blocking, waits, or replay-concurrency differences.
+> - Result Sets #3 and #4 focus on plan-level behavior and plan shape; they may not fully explain Duration regressions that are concurrency-driven.
-> `Duration` is often the most **context-dependent** metric.
+> - `Duration` is often the most **context-dependent** metric.
 If concurrency, blocking, or resource governance differs between rounds, duration deltas may reflect environment effects rather than optimizer/plan changes.

   **Design principle**:
   The script derives all totals and averages from the selected metric using execution-weighted aggregation (not simple averages), ensuring that high-frequency executions dominate the math appropriately.